danielharrell/does_music_move/does_music_move.md

 put the nonsense more generally like this.
 In any case of motion, what we see is a motion between unmoving places, of something that occupies those places.
-But this suggests we see movement, without seeing anything actually move.
-But how, then, could there be any movement to see?
+But this suggests we see motion, without seeing anything actually move.
+But how, then, could there be any motion to see?
 And what could be making it?

-One answer to these questions, the kind of answer Zeno might give, is that there *isn't* any movement to see.
+One answer to these questions, the kind of answer Zeno might give, is that there *isn't* any motion to see.
 When we think we see something move, all we really see is that it occupies different places at different times.
-And the appearance of movement in this, is something like the appearance of movement on a movie screen, projected from a succession of stills, each of a single place and time, that happens too rapidly for us to detect.
+And the appearance of motion in this, is something like the appearance of motion on a movie screen, projected from a succession of stills, each of a single place and time, that happens too rapidly for us to detect.
 But this kind of answer to the question leads to a second answer, found for example in mathematical calculus, in which there
-*is* a movement to see.
+*is* a motion to see.
 For suppose that when we think we see something move, all we really see is that it occupies different places at different times.
 Still, there turn out to be more such